darsa-group/darsa-group.github.io/content/post/2022-novo-phd/index.md

 The application **deadline is December 20th 2022**.
 The expected start date is *July 1st, 2023*, but this is somewhat flexible (as it may depend on personal situations, getting a visa, etc).
+The total duration of the PhD is three years.
 #### Stipend

 The PhD salaries are set at the university level and defined in [this table](https://www.hr.aau.dk/digitalAssets/1001/1001827_akademisk_skala_01.04.2021.pdf) -- the exact numbers depend on previous post-graduate work experience, and the taxation system is somewhat complicated, but expect to have a net salary of approximately 18,000 DKK (≈2,400 Euro) per month.
 Overall, Denmark is one of the countries where students [earn the most](https://www.studyinternational.com/news/highest-phd-stipend/).